Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Summary and outlook

 In this work we have explored, for the first time, how the spin structure of light $\alpha$-clustered nuclei affects initial spin fluctuations in ultra-relativistic nucleus--nucleus collisions within the theoretical framework that relates initial spin fluctuations to final-state $\Lambda$-pair spin correlations~\cite{Giacalone:2025}.
 In particular, we focused on $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$, where the ground states are dominated by $2p$--$2n$ $\alpha$ clusters in which spin and isospin are locally cancelled, leading to pronounced short-range spin--spin anti-correlations.
 Our aim was to quantify how such microscopic correlations manifest themselves in the event-by-event fluctuations of the net spin polarization of the fireball.

 As nuclear-structure input we employed \textit{ab initio} configurations from Nuclear Lattice Effective Field Theory (NLEFT), which provide for each event the full set of nucleon coordinates and spin quantum numbers, together with several phenomenological $\alpha$-cluster geometries and spherical 3pf Woods--Saxon distributions without intrinsic spin--spin correlations.
-For each of these models we generated Monte-Carlo samples of $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ collisions at $\sqrt{s_{\mathrm{NN}}}=5.36$~TeV using the \trento{} framework, and evaluated both the standard deviation $\sqrt{\langle \mathcal{P}^2\rangle}$ of the initial polarization and its scaled version that removes the trivial suppression associated with the finite number of participants and the $J=0$ ground state.
+For each of these models we generated Monte-Carlo samples of $^{16}\mathrm{O}+{}^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}+{}^{20}\mathrm{Ne}$ collisions at $\sqrt{s_{\mathrm{NN}}}=5.36$~TeV using the \trento{} framework, and evaluated both the standard deviation $\sqrt{\langle \mathcal{P}^2\rangle}$ of the initial polarization and its scaled version defined using the theory-defined, $J=0$-conditioned null baseline.
 We find that 3pf Woods--Saxon nuclei exhibit the largest $\sqrt{\langle \mathcal{P}^2\rangle}$, whereas clusterized and NLEFT configurations show a significant suppression due to local spin--spin anti-correlations inside the $\alpha$ clusters.
 After scaling, all clustered configurations yield $\left(\sqrt{\langle \mathcal{P}^2\rangle}\right)_{\text{scaled}}<1$ with a characteristic non-monotonic centrality dependence.
 The NLEFT results are closely reproduced by a bowling--pin $5\alpha$ geometry for $^{20}\mathrm{Ne}$ and by a tetrahedral $4\alpha$ configuration for $^{16}\mathrm{O}$ fitted to NLEFT densities, indicating that these simple models capture the main features of the underlying cluster spin structure.